fadehelix/cra-enchanter/README.md

-# cra-enchanter
+# Create React App Enchanter
-Simple bash script that copy/paste some files and install additional libraries.
+Simple bash script that copy/paste some files and install additional libraries in project bootstraped by phenomenal (Create React APP)[https://github.com/facebook/create-react-app].

 This script "enchants" default CRA configuration by such useful tools like:
 * [Prettier](https://prettier.io/)